mucommander/mucommander/package/readme.txt

  ICEpdf can be found at https://github.com/pcorless/icepdf .

 - the Unix4j library released under the MIT License.
- Unix4j can be found at http://unix4j.org/.
+ Unix4j can be found at http://unix4j.org/ .

 - the FlatLaf library released under the Apache License.
- FlatLaf cab be found at https://www.formdev.com/flatlaf.
+ FlatLaf can be found at https://www.formdev.com/flatlaf .

 - Icons by Mark James released under the Creative Commons Attribution License.
  Mark James can be found at http://famfamfam.com .

+- the BinEd library released under the Apache License.
+ BinEd can be found at https://bined.exbin.org/library/ .

 Credits